api-platform/docs/tutorial/api.md

 ## Installing the framework

-API Platform is shipped with a entire [Docker](https://docker.com) setup that makes it easy to get a containerized development environment up and running.
+API Platform is shipped with a [Docker](https://docker.com) setup that makes it easy to get a containerized development environment up and running.
 This setup contains an image pre-configured with PHP 7, Apache and everything needed to run API Platform and a MySQL image to host the database.

 *Alternatively to using Docker, API Platform can also be installed using [Composer](https://getcomposer.org/):
 `composer create-project api-platform/api-platform bookshop-api`.*

-Start by [downloading the API Platform Standard Edition](https://api-platform.com/download) and extract the content of the archive.
+Start by [downloading the API Platform Standard Edition archive](https://api-platform.com/download) and extract its content.
 The resulting directory contains an empty API Platform project structure.
 You will add your own code and configuration inside it.
 Then, if you do not already have Docker on your computer, [it's the right time to install it](https://www.docker.com/products/overview#/install_the_platform).

-Open a terminal, go inside the directory containing your project skeleton, and run the following command to start the Apache and the MySQL servers using [Docker Compose](https://docs.docker.com/compose/):
+Open a terminal, and navigate to the directory containing your project skeleton.
+Then, run the following command to start the Apache and the MySQL servers using [Docker Compose](https://docs.docker.com/compose/):

     $ docker-compose up

 The first time you start the containers, Docker downloads and builds images for you.
-It will take some time, but don't worry, this operation is done only one time.
+It will take some time, but don't worry, this is done only once.
 Starting servers will then be lightning fast.

 Project's files are automatically shared between your local host machine and the container thanks to a pre-configured [Docker volume](https://docs.docker.com/engine/tutorials/dockervolumes/).
-It means that you can edit files of your project locally using your preferred IDE or code editor, they will be transparently taken into account in the container.
+It means that you can edit files of your project locally using your IDE or code editor, they will be transparently taken into account in the container.
-Speaking about IDEs, our preferred software to develop API Platform apps is [PHPStorm](https://www.jetbrains.com/phpstorm/) with its awesome [Symfony](https://confluence.jetbrains.com/display/PhpStorm/Getting+Started+-+Symfony+Development+using+PhpStorm) and [PHP annotations](https://plugins.jetbrains.com/plugin/7320) plugins.
+Speaking about IDEs, our favorite software to develop API Platform apps is [PHPStorm](https://www.jetbrains.com/phpstorm/) with its awesome [Symfony](https://confluence.jetbrains.com/display/PhpStorm/Getting+Started+-+Symfony+Development+using+PhpStorm) and [PHP annotations](https://plugins.jetbrains.com/plugin/7320) plugins.
 Give them a try, you'll got auto-completion for almost everything.

-Now, in another shell, install the PHP dependencies of the project:
+Now, in another shell, install the project's PHP dependencies:

     $ docker-compose run web composer install --no-interaction

-The `web` container is where your project belongs.
-Prefixing a command by `docker-compose run web` allows to execute this given command in the container.
-You may want [to create an alias](http://www.linfo.org/alias.html) to run easily commands in the container.
-Here, we installed libraries required by the project using the `composer` tool included in the API Platform image.
+The `web` container is where your project stands.
+Prefixing a command by `docker-compose run web` allows to execute the given command in the container.
+You may want [to create an alias](http://www.linfo.org/alias.html) to easily run commands inside the container.
+Here, we are installing libraries required by the project using the `composer` tool included in the API Platform image.

 The API Platform Standard Edition comes with a dummy entity for test purpose: `src/AppBundle/Entity/Foo.php`.
 We will remove it later, but for now, create the related database table: